 In 1993, a Sewer Master Plan was developed for the City of Morgan Hill.
 In 2002, a revised Sewer Master Plan was developed by Carollo Engineers.
 The revised Master Plan recommended that a parallel (or relief) sewer trunk to Gilroy be installed to increase capacity and for redundancy and reliability.
 Starting in 2003, City staff began designing the first segment for the sewer relief trunk line.
 An Initial Study was prepared for this segment.
 This new dual trunk line was installed in Monterey Road, between Tennant Avenue and California Avenue in 2006/07.
 Since then, two more segments have been installed, thus the trunk line currently extends to Highland Avenue in San Martin.
 The City has worked closely with Santa Clara County officials to coordinate the construction of the new trunk line.

-Most recently, HydroScience Engineers is now under contract to complete the design for the remaining segments to Gilroy.
-An Initial Study is under way and should be completed by the end of 2017.
-The final sewer pipeline segment is anticipated to be functioning in December 2019.
+HydroScience Engineers is under contract to complete the design for the remaining segments to Gilroy.
+The designs for the relief line are underway and the City of Morgan Hill anticipates the plans will be substantially complete and alignment finalized by December 2021.
 The relief line south of Highland Avenue will follow a different alignment than the existing trunk line.
 The new line will be constructed entirely in public right of way in the following will follow an alignment East in Highland Avenue to Monterey Road, then south in Monterey Road to the Gilroy city limits.

 Permit to Operate Sewer Trunk Line